argansos/argansos.github.io/_posts/2021-02-18-install-modflow6-on-ubuntu.markdown

 ./../../make/mf6
 ```

 p.s.
-I would recommend to move <code style="color:red">mf6</code> to <code style="color:red">/opt</code>, better with also the examples, source code and documentations, and set appropriate folder and file permission, then create a link to it to call it directly.
+I would recommend you to move <code style="color:red">mf6</code> to <code style="color:red">/opt</code>, better with also the examples, source code and documentations, and set appropriate folder and file permission, then create a link to it to call it directly.

 ##### Reference
 * [Simon Wenkel's post](https://www.simonwenkel.com/2018/04/15/compiling-MODFLOW-on-linux.html)